 Getting to St Andrews

-If you are a short-term visitor who resides outside of the EU and do not possess a Tier 4 visa, then we recommend that you do not fly to the UK via Dublin, Ireland, as this causes problems with immigration into the UK.
+If you are a short-term visitor who resides outside of the EU and do not possess a Student visa, then we recommend that you do not fly to the UK via Dublin, Ireland, as this causes problems with immigration into the UK.
 If you enter the UK via this route, you will be required to leave the country after two weeks and return again to ensure the appropriate immigration visa.
 Hainan Airlines offer a flight to Edinburgh from Beijing which may go via Dublin where there will be no immigration control.
 You should not take this flight when entering the UK for the first time.

 On entry to the UK please do not use e-gates if you are on a short term study visa.